fweiss/Etappe/README.md

 It is assumed you already have the latest web browsers installed.
 Most of the development has been with Chrome browser.

 ### Running tests from command line
-The unit tests and integration tests can be run from from the command line.
+The unit tests and integration tests can be run from the command line.
 I tend to run the test in IntelliJ, because the workflow is easier in the IDE.

 The unit tests are run with Karma.